antonfisher/antonfisher.github.io/_posts/2020-12-27-15-00-00-how-to-animate-electron-window.md

 ### Native Nodejs extension

-All following steps require to create native Nodejs module to access macOS native API.
+All following steps require creating a native Nodejs module to access macOS native API.
 That can be done using Nodejs [N-API](https://nodejs.org/docs/latest-v14.x/api/n-api.html).

 A simple native extension consists of: